element-hq/synapse/docs/openid.md

 Forgejo is a fork of Gitea that can act as an OAuth2 provider.

-The implementation of OAuth2 is improved compared to Gitea, as it provides a correctly defined sub claim.
+The implementation of OAuth2 is improved compared to Gitea, as it provides a correctly defined `subject_claim` and `scopes`.

 Synapse config: